ndrs-npm/rust_hello_world/README.md

     ```

 Congratulations!
 You've successfully installed Rust and created a basic "Hello, World!" project on Debian.
 You're now ready to explore more complex Rust applications and libraries.

+___

+## Cross-Compilation Guide

+This guide will walk you through cross-compiling a Rust program from an x86-64 machine to an ARM64 (aarch64) Linux target.

+### Discalimer: Testing Environment

+This guide has been tested on the following setup:

+- Host Machine: x86-64 running Windows Subsystem for Linux (WSL) with Debian 11 (bullseye)
+- Target Machine: aarch64 running Debian 11 (bullseye)

+While the instructions should work on most x86-64 machines, you may need to adjust certain steps based on your specific setup.

+### Prerequisites

+- An x86-64 machine with Rust already installed and working
+- Basic Rust project (hello world) already created and tested

+### Steps to Cross-Compile

+1. Install the ARM64 toolchain:

+    For Debian-based systems (including Ubuntu), you can install the cross-compiler using apt:

+    ```bash
+    sudo apt update
+    sudo apt install -y gcc-aarch64-linux-gnu
+    ```

+    > Make sure that the toolchain is installed correctly by running `aarch64-linux-gnu-gcc --version`.
+    > If you installed the compiler via apt, it should already be in your PATH.
+Otherwise, add the cross-compiler's `bin` directory to your system's PATH:

+1. In your existing Rust project directory, create a new folder named `.cargo` and create a configuration file named `config.toml` inside it:

+    ```bash
+    mkdir -p .cargo
+    touch .cargo/config.toml
+    ```

+1. Edit the configuration file `.cargo/config.toml` and add the following lines to specify the linker for the ARM64 target:

+    ```toml
+    [target.aarch64-unknown-linux-gnu]
+    linker = "aarch64-linux-gnu-gcc"
+    ```

+1. Add the ARM64 target to the Rust toolchain:

+    ```bash
+    rustup target add aarch64-unknown-linux-gnu
+    ```

+    > For a list of available targets, you can run `rustup target list`.

+1. Cross-compile your Rust project for ARM64:

+    ```bash
+    cargo build --target aarch64-unknown-linux-gnu --release
+    ```

+    This command will compile your project for the ARM64 target and create a release build in the `target/aarch64-unknown-linux-gnu/release/` directory.

+1. Transfer the compiled binary to the ARM64 machine:

+    You can use any method to transfer the binary to the ARM64 machine, but in this example, we'll use `scp` to copy the binary over SSH to the ARM64 machine.

+    ```bash
+    scp target/aarch64-unknown-linux-gnu/release/hello_world user@arm64-machine:/path/to/destination
+    ```

+    > Replace `user@arm64-machine` with your ARM64 machine's SSH username and address, and `/path/to/destination` with the desired location on the ARM64 machine.

+1. Run the binary on the ARM64 machine:

+    **On your ARM64 machine**, navigate to the directory where you copied the binary and run it:

+    ```bash
+    ./hello_world
+    ```

+Congratulations!
+You've successfully cross-compiled your Rust program from an x86-64 machine to ARM64 Linux.
+This process can be adapted for other target platforms by changing the target triple and using appropriate toolchains.
+Always test your cross-compiled binary on the target system to ensure compatibility.